 - Your midwife, obstetrician or family practice physician

 What choices are available for labor pain relief?

-The ones listed below are felt to be the most effective and safest for you and your newborn.
+The options listed below are found to be the most effective and safest for both you and your newborn.

 The most common types of regional blocks used in labor are epidural or a combined technique of a spinal and epidural.
 These methods are all administered at Overlake by an anesthesiologist.
 Local anesthetics, often in combination with narcotics, are injected near and around the spinal nerves of the lower back.
 These cause a numbness of these nerves and reduce labor pain.
 These techniques all have optimal times to be given in the labor process.
 At Overlake, epidural anesthesia is the most common method used to control labor discomfort.